Forecasting age distribution of deaths across countries: Life expectancy and annuity valuation: Abstract

 \section{Abstract}

-We investigate two transformations within the framework of compositional data analysis for forecasting the age distribution of death counts.
-Drawing on age-specific period life-table death counts from 24 countries in the Human Mortality Database, we assess and compare the point and interval forecast accuracy of the two transformations.
-Enhancing the forecast accuracy of period life-table death counts holds significant value for demographers, who rely on such forecasts to estimate survival probabilities and life expectancy, and for actuaries, who use them to price temporary annuities across various entry ages and maturities.
-While our primary focus is on temporary annuities, we also consider long-term contracts that, particularly at higher entry ages, approximate lifetime annuities.
+In this paper, we provide a comprehensive cross-country validation study of compositional mortality modeling and forecasting methods.
+Thus, we consider two one-to-one transformations: the cumulative distribution function and the centered log-ratio transformation in compositional data analysis.
+Between the two transformations, the cumulative distribution function provides a scale-free way to visualize the gender gap and cross-country heterogeneity in the probability of dying by sex and country.
+Drawing on age-specific period life-table death counts from 24 countries in the \cite{HMD25}, we assess and compare the point and interval forecast accuracy of the two transformations, using the same forecasting method.
+Enhancing the forecast accuracy of period life-table death counts is of significant value to demographers, who rely on such forecasts to estimate survival probabilities and life expectancy, and to actuaries, who use them to price annuities across various entry ages and maturities.